Start your blog entry off right with a powerful, thoughtfully crafted outline.

 If you have other people on your team, ask them to look over your outline before you start writing.

-Whether they’re an expert on your subject or not, they should see any glaring omissions or logical problems.
-Getting feedback before you’re in the middle of the writing process can save you a lot of frustration.
+Whether they’re subject matter experts or just fellow content enthusiasts, they should be able to spot any glaring omissions, confusing sections, or logical gaps.
+Getting feedback early – before you’re deep in the writing process – can save you a lot of frustration and rewrites down the line.

 Remember, your blog post outline isn’t chiseled into stone — it should be a living document that expands and contracts in order to help you create the best version of your writing possible.